-The short answer is yes; insurance companies do not require a police report to process most claims.
-However, the absence of official documentation can complicate the process, particularly when liability is disputed or when filing a claim against another driver's insurance.
-Understanding when police reports matter, what alternatives exist, and how the type of claim affects the process helps car owners navigate these situations effectively.
+The short answer: yes.
+Insurance companies don't require a police report to process most claims.
+But the absence of official documentation can complicate things, especially when liability is disputed or when you're filing against another driver's insurance.
+Knowing when police reports matter, what alternatives exist, and how the type of claim affects the process helps you handle these situations without getting blindsided.

-When You Need a Police Report to File a Claim: file claim without police report
+When You Need a Police Report to File a Claim

 Police reports and insurance claims operate under different rules.
-State laws determine when drivers must report accidents to law enforcement, while insurance policies dictate what documentation carriers need to process claims.
+State laws determine when drivers must report accidents to law enforcement.
+Insurance policies dictate what documentation carriers need to process claims.
+Those are two separate questions.

 State Legal Requirements

 According to the National Association of Insurance Commissioners, most states only require drivers to contact police when an accident involves injuries, fatalities, or property damage exceeding a specific threshold.
-These thresholds vary significantly:
+Those thresholds vary:

 | State | Damage Threshold for Mandatory Reporting |